 - Papers 2 and 3: reasoning, 40 minutes per paper

 Paper 1 will consist of fixed response questions, where children have to give the correct answer to calculations, including long multiplication and division.
 Papers 2 and 3 will involve a number of question types, including:

 - Constrained questions, e.g. giving the answer to a calculation, drawing a shape or completing a table or chart

 - Less constrained questions, where children will have to explain their approach for solving a problem

 Key Stage 2 science

 Not all children in Year 6 will take science SATs.
-However, a number of schools will be required to take part in science sampling: a test administered to a selected sample of children thought to be representative of the population as a whole.
+However, a number of schools (approximately 1900) will be required to take part in science sampling: a test administered to a selected sample of children thought to be representative of the population as a whole.
 Science sampling testing will take place in the weeks commencing Monday 4 June 2018 and Monday 11 June 2018.

 For those who are selected, there will be three papers: